 - Be able to report in a user-friendly and timely manner to stakeholders

-It’s the first of these issues (simply knowing what analytics offers) that we’re dealing with in this article.
+It’s the first of these issues (simply knowing what opportunities website analytics offers) that we’re dealing with in this article.

-1. Web analytics is the largest source of objective data about your market
+1. Web analytics is your largest source of objective data about your market

 Every time someone visits your website – client, prospect or jobseeker – your webserver looks over their shoulder.
-And unlike anecdotal market feedback you get occasionally from staff, your website operates 24 X 7 and doesn’t care which practice group is seeking the lion’s share of the marketing budget this year, or whether there are tensions between partners Brian and Edward.
+And unlike anecdotal market feedback you get occasionally from staff, your website operates 24×7 and doesn’t care which practice group is seeking the lion’s share of the marketing budget this year, or whether there are tensions between partners Brian and Sue.

-Tracking 20k individuals a year in small firms, 100k to 250k individuals in mid tiers, up to low millions in global behemoths, this is simply the largest source of information about what your clients and prospects are interested in.
+Tracking 20k individuals visiting a year for small firms, 100k to 250k individuals for mid tiers, up to low millions for global behemoths, website analytics is simply your firm’s largest source of information about what your clients and prospects are interested in.

 Analytics gathers for each person if they’re visiting for the first time or the seventh, what sequence of pages did they follow, and can be enriched to track they performed a high value activity like actually contacting individual lawyers from the website or shared one of your pages on LinkedIn.

-Ignoring the largest set of objective data about the market won’t help you align views amongst practice group heads, senior management and marketing, nor encourage the right strategic choices (assuming competitive success depends on a better understanding of your market).
+Ignoring your firm’s largest set of objective data about the market won’t help align views amongst practice group heads, senior management and marketing, nor encourage the right strategic choices (assuming you believe competitive success depends on a better understanding of your market).

 2. Web analytics is not as anonymous as you think